Skip to Content

 How to Flock a Christmas Tree with a Can of Ceiling Texture

 Has anyone used the normal “flocking” powder or flocking spray?
 I’ve heard it’s very messy and hard to use.
-I wasn’t about to go out and buy a product to flock my tree with when I haven’t heard the best reviews.
-So when I heard a genius tip from a friend on Instagram, I had to try it and share it with you guys!
-I can’t wait to share with y’all how to flock a Christmas Tree with a can of ceiling texture.
+I wasn’t about to go out and buy a product to flock my artificial trees when I haven’t heard the best reviews.
+So when I heard a genius tip from a friend on Instagram this holiday season, I had to try it and share it with you guys!
+I can’t wait to share with y’all the easy way to flock a Christmas Tree with a can of ceiling texture.

 flocked Christmas tree with a can of ceiling texture